 - patients being discharged from hospital: this group will grow with time but on many occasions will still have a need for clinical assessment and follow up.

-How COVID centres will operate
+How COVID centres operate

-They will run from 8am to 10pm and see patients after triage and referral (by CCG) from the practice.
+They run from 8am to 10pm and see patients after triage and referral (by CCG) from the practice.

-Read our FAQs about PPE.
+Read our guidance on PPE.